JorgeSanchezL/NBA-analysis/README.md

 # NBA Analysis
 This repository contains an analysis of NBA players' data from every season since 1947.
-The dataset and analyses are organized into directories as follows.
-The analyses leverage the MapReduce programming model and are prepared to be used with Hadoop Streaming.
+The dataset used in this project is sourced from [Kaggle](https://www.kaggle.com/datasets/sumitrodatta/nba-aba-baa-stats).
+The analyses are organized into directories and leverage the MapReduce programming model, designed to be used with Hadoop Streaming.

 ## Dataset
 - **`dataset/`**: Contains the dataset with NBA players' data, including statistics for every season since 1947.